Noncommutative $C^*$-algebra Net: Learning Neural Networks with Powerful Product Structure in $C^*$-algebra: Noncommutative -algebra Net

 Setting the $i$-th element of $W_2\in\alg^{N_1}$ as $[T_{kj}(w_{ij},b_{ij})]_{kj}$, the $(i,m)$-entry of $W_1\in\alg^{N_1\times N_0}$ as $[(w_{i,j})_{md+l}]_{jl}$, the $i$th element of $b\in\alg^{N_1}$ as $[b_j]_{jl}$, we obtain

-which is the $(k,l)$-entry of $f(x)$. \begin{remark} As we discussed in \cref{subsec:diagonal_matrix,subsec:matrix}, a $C^*$-algebra net over matrices can be regarded as $d$ interacting sub-models.
+which is the $(k,l)$-entry of $f(x)$.
+As a result, any function in the form of $\tilde{f}(x)=[\sum_{j=1}^df_{kj}(x^l)]_{kl}$ {with the assumption in Proposition~\ref{prop:integral_representation}} can be represented as a $C^*$-algebra net. \begin{remark} As we discussed in \cref{subsec:diagonal_matrix,subsec:matrix}, a $C^*$-algebra net over matrices can be regarded as $d$ interacting sub-models.
 The above argument insists the $l$th column of $f(x)$ and $\tilde{f}(x)$ depends only on $x^l$.
 Thus, in this case, if we input data $x^l$ corresponding to the $l$th sub-model, then the output is obtained as the $l$th column of the $\alg$-valued output $f(x)$.
 On the other hand, the weight matrices $W_1$ and $W_2$ and the bias $b$ are used commonly in providing the outputs for any sub-model, i.e., $W_1$, $W_2$, and $b$ are learned using data corresponding to all the sub-models.
 Therefore, $W_1$, $W_2$, and $b$ induce interactions among the sub-models. \end{remark}